Yandex Cloud

 API

-1. See the description of the CLI command for revoking a role for a certificate:
+1. View the description of the CLI command for revoking a role for a certificate:

 yc certificate-manager certificate remove-access-binding --help

-2. View the roles and assignees for the resource:
+2. View the list of users and their roles for the resource:

 yc certificate-manager certificate list-access-bindings <certificate_ID>